-The GPLIMT functions as a Layer 2 switch that it is capable of operating in the gigabit range.
+The GPLIMT functions as a Layer 2 LAN switch capable of operating in the gigabit range.
 It sends/receives data from the internal LAN providing (12) 10/100/1000 Base-T auto sensing full/half duplex LAN ports.
 The GPLIMT supports Power over Ethernet (PoE) compliant to IEEE 802.af and can power any compliant device through any of its Ethernet ports.

-The GPLIMT is a Managed Switch and does not require a WIM card in slot 1.
-As a Managed Switch it offers many advanced features for network security and QoS.
+The GPLIMT is a Managed Switch and offers many advanced features for network security and QoS.

-The GPLIMT may be installed in any universal slot of the OfficeServ 7200 cabinet with a maximum of 1 per cabinet for a system total of 2 in a multi-cabinet configuration.
+The GPLIMT may be installed in any universal slot of the 7400 cabinet with no maximum on the number that may be provisioned in the system.

-- (12) 10/100 Base-T auto sensing full/half duplex LAN ports (RJ-45)
+- (12) 10/100 BaseT auto sensing full/half duplex LAN ports (RJ-45)

-- (2) 10/100/1000 Base-TX auto sensing full/half duplex LAN ports
+- (2) 10/100/1000 BaseTX auto sensing full/half duplex LAN ports

 - PoE to provide power to all IEEE 802.af compliant devices including Samsung IP Phones and SMT-R2000 WAPs

 - L2 Switching Managed

-- VLAN functions (802.1q)
+- VLAN functions (802.1g)

 - QoS (802.1p)

 - Multi-Casting (IGMP Snooping)

 - Spanning Tree Protocol